Year 2 Snapshot

 Other Fun Stuff

-We continued with our weekly co-op and this was the first year my oldest joined the ranks of “kids-who-get-to-switch-classes-every-hour” instead of staying in the same room all morning like the kindergarteners and preschoolers did.
+We continued with our weekly co-op and this was the first year my oldest joined the ranks of “kids-who-get-to-switch-classes-every-hour” instead of staying in the same room all morning.
 He loved this big-kid privilege and took four enrichment classes there: LEGO WeDo, Beginning Spanish, Gym and World Explorers.

 Our preschooler started attending co-op, too, and enjoyed the crafts, music, group games and introduction to Spanish.